Articles & Guides

 We asked veterinarians and dog behaviorists what dogs are best for apartments, how to match the right breed to your rental and lifestyle and how to give your dog the best chance of living large in a small space.

-What makes a good apartment dog?
+What makes for good apartment dogs?

 While it may seem natural to expect only small dogs to fit a smaller living space, our experts agree that this is a common misconception.
 Many large dogs thrive in apartments.
 Meanwhile, small breeds that are especially vocal or energetic may need extra training to adapt to apartment living.